andrewmcoupe/playwright-component-testing-demo/blog-post.draft.md

 ## 2️⃣ Initialise the Playwright Component Testing setup

-This will scaffold out the Playwright Component Testing setup.
+This will scaffold out the Playwright Component Testing setup and append some scripts in your `package.json`.

 ```bash
 pnpm create playwright --ct